ShashankSreep/ShashankSreep.github.io/README.md

 ## User Instructions
 To view the website, please visit https://shashanksree.com.
 This is the custom domain that is hosting the website.

+NOTE: I created this repo to host the page through a userpage.
+I initially created another repo, to do the actual development, but then moved to this repo.
+To view ALL of the commit history, please visit the following repo: https://github.com/ShashankSreep/cse461.github.io

 # Tech Stack
 This project is made using Vite, Typescript, React, and Tailwind CSS